pierremaw/3D-wormhole-generator/README.md

 ### Scene Graph

-Eight objects compose the wormhole.
-All are children of the root Scene and rendered each frame.
+Eight objects under the root Scene compose the wormhole, all rendered each frame.

     Scene
     ├── CosmicBackground      4,200 points, r ∈ [80, 130]